 The gain in percentage elongation of LLDPE/starch blend (SS) and LLDPE/starch blend filled with 2.0% (SJ) and 1.5% (SI) by part hydroxyapatite confirm introduction of ductility.
 The gain in percentage elongation for blends filled with 2.0% hydroxyapatite was not significant as indicated by the polynomial fitting (see SJ in figure 4.14).
 The sample gains about 100% of its initial elongation in 10 days and did not show any deviation in 60 days.
 Sample SS gained 0% of its initial elongation in 10 days and about 50% in 60 days and show a correlation and a deviation on polynomial fitting.
 Sample SI gained about 75% of its initial elongation at 10 days and 175% in 60 days.
 It can be observed that the higher the diffusion coefficient the lower the gain in percentage absorption.
-The $\alpha$ -amylase in PBS solution hydrolyse the 1, 4 linkage of the starch and attaches hydroxyl groups to C1 position and another to C6 position of the ring forming two glucose molecules.
+The α -amylase in PBS solution hydrolyse the 1, 4 linkage of the starch and attaches hydroxyl groups to C1 position and another to C6 position of the ring forming two glucose molecules.
 The two glucose linked to each other through extended hydrogen bonding as illustrated in Appendix G. The addition of 1.5% by parts of hydroxyapatite into the blend increases the extended hydrogen bonding and linked the chain linearly.
 The new structure now resembles that of cellulose, accounting for the lowest strength lost and a high elongation at break of sample SI.
 Doping the blend with 2.0% by part of hydroxyapatite introduces more hydroxyl groups to decrease the extended hydrogen bonding between the glucose molecules and thus increases hydrophilicity and the strength lost while decreasing elongation at break.
-The gain in elongation is an improvement in ductility of the blend which will be an advantage in application for bone fixation since the blends can withstand high strain failure under plastic deformation.
+The gain in elongation is an improvement in ductility of the blend which will be an advantage in application for bone fixation 95 | Page since the blends can withstand high strain failure under plastic deformation.
 Ductile materials have a moderate ultimate stress which is preferable for structural implant purposes as compared to brittle materials with high ultimate stress and high modulus.

-5.4 Assessment of Applicability of Blend to Fracture Fixation material when carrying load.
+5.4 Assessment of Applicability of Blend to Fracture Fixation

+Fracture fixation application uses biomaterials that can help revived the structural integrity of the bone when injured.
+The achievement of this objective depends mainly on an interplay of material properties.
+The obvious clinical requirement is that the mechanical properties of the material should be appropriate in order to be used in fixing fracture and sustain reduction (Smith, 1985).
+The stress- strain curve has been used to determine the mechanical properties of the specimen for fracture fixation.
+Tensile modulus, tensile strength and percentage elongation were obtained.
+These mechanical properties are important as they determine the behaviour of a material when carrying load.
 The gain of 175% of initial elongation at 60 days for the blend filled with 1.5% by parts of hydroxyapatite (SI) and low tensile modulus lesser than that of the cortical bone (see Table 2.3) makes it suitable candidate for fracture fixation application.
 The low modulus will prevent stress-shielding and the high elongation indicates ductility which checks sudden impacts that might results in fracture.
 Sample SJ has high tensile strength and high modulus than Sample SI but did not show any significant change in its initial elongation.
 Sample SJ for example will return a low breaking strain whiles Sample SI will have a larger ultimate strain.